 However, the understanding of these intervals is intimately tied to the Poisson distribution and it would be handy if we could devise a methodology for description that provides for comparison of results from different sampling models.
 Quoting estimated variances or standard deviations accomplishes this to some extent, but the associated probabilities depend on the sampling distribution.
 That is, the probability to be, say, within one standard deviation of the mean, depends on the sampling distribution.
 On the other hand, if we can make a statement about probabilities, then we will be providing a distribution-independent description.
 Thus, we look for such a program.

 This problem is solved in the context of the frequency interpretation of statistics~\cite{Neyman1937}: We make statements that are true with stated probability.
 That is, given any sampling $n$, we devise an algorithm to make a statement depending on $n$, such that the statement is true with the stated probability over (infinitely) repeated instances of the measurement.
-Sometimes people object that we generally don't actually repeat the measurement, at least not a large number of times, and therefore this is unrealistic.
-But we don't need to repeat the measurement to do the calculation, and the concept is well-defined in terms of the mathematics.
+Sometimes people object that we generally do not actually repeat the measurement procedure, at least not a large number of times, and therefore this is unrealistic.
+But we do not need to repeat the measurement to do the calculation, and the concept is well-defined in terms of the mathematics.
 This is the approach that is generally adopted for descriptive statistics and is the one that we shall develop further below.
-First, however, we'll note other possible choices.
+First, however, we will note other possible choices.

-Another approach to a descriptive statistic may be derived from Bayesian methodology, even though it may thought of as such.
+Another approach to a descriptive statistic may be derived from Bayesian methodology, even though it may not be thought of as such.
 We construct a posterior distribution for parameter $\theta$ from the likelihood function corresponding to observation $n$ according to:

 where $P(\theta)$ is the prior distribution for $\theta$.
 In a Bayesian analysis, one uses the prior (to the sampling $n$) degree-of-belief probability in the value of $\theta$ for $P$.
 Often, in practice one tries to use a prior describing ``complete ignorance'' in the value of $\theta$.
 How to describe one's complete ignorance in the value of a parameter is a subject of much discussion and ultimately is a matter of personal choice.